RokokoElectronics/rokoko-studio-live-unreal-engine/README.md

 <img src="Images/ActorProfileName.PNG"> <img src="Images/ActorName.PNG">

-Right-click on the content browser and navigate to miscellaneous and create a **Data Asse**.
+Right-click on the content browser and navigate to miscellaneous and create a **Data Asset**.
+Choose the SmartsuitBodyMapData preset.
 Name it something like **character_BoneMap.** Now open it and write the names of the corresponding joints in the hierarchy.
 (If you use the same joint naming on more characters you can reuse this data asset)

 <img src="Images/dataAsset.png">